codegamc/uControllerLab1/README.md

 	digitalWrite(13, HIGH)
 we can set pin 13 high, which is 5v on standard arduinos (some arduino variants operate at 3.3 V but we won't be using those for these labs).
-[Here](ComponentOne/README.MD) is the code for a sample Blink sketch, that sets pin 13 HIGH for 1 second, then sets it LOW for another, then repeats.

 ### Second Component
 The second component is to learn about arduino logic and learning to use *input* as well as *output*.
 We will be using several methods, primarily `digitalRead(IN_PIN)`.
 This method reads the state of a pin as either HIGH, or LOW, similar to the output `digitalWrite()`.
 Through

 	state = digitalRead(13);
 we set the variable `state` to the value retrieved through `digitalRead(13)`, which is the value of pin 13.
-[Here](ComponentTwo/README.md) is the source code for a Button sketch.

 We will expand upon the basic premise of the Second Component by adding a Serial Monitor to the arduino code, so we can see the state of the system on our computer.
 This will also introduce us to an important concept called __Debouncing__, which you will discover more about in the second exercise of this component.
 This will also introduce you to Boolean Logic on an Arduino.